 Registering for this site allows you to access your order status and history.
 Just fill in the fields below, and weâll get a new account set up for you in no time.
 We will only ask you for information necessary to make the purchase process faster and easier.Create an Account

-ORGANIC.
 This geometric marvel has to be grown to be believed!
-A no-longer-secret Italian variety with lime green heads composed of well-defined spiraled points.
-Walking the line somewhere between broccoli and cauliflower in flavor with abundant greens good for eating.
+A no-longer-secret Italian variety with lime green heads composed of well-defined spiraled points in an amazing fractal pattern.
+If you can stand to cut the heads up to eat them, you’ll find they walk the line somewhere between broccoli and cauliflower in flavor.
 Long maturity, but worth the wait.